Frequently Asked Questions

 From here, treatment will take place.
 This can involve a combination of therapies, including acupuncture, moxibustion and cupping.
 This treatment method is very calming and attentive.
 Chloe will be hands on for the duration of the treatment, rather than leaving needles inserted.

-At the end, we will discuss if herbal treatment could be of benefit, and prepare an ongoing treatment plan so we can best support your goals.
+At the end, we will discuss if herbal treatment could be of benefit, and prepare an ongoing treatment plan so we can best support you.

 -